 Even though their setup positions them akin to star-crossed lovers, their romance doesn’t come off as dramatic as the trope implies.
-While Qianqian’s mother doesn’t like Han Shuo, her love for her daughter won out against everything else time and time again.
-And while Han Shuo was duty-bound to destroy his wife’s city and home, he revised his plans so immediately after falling in love that it didn’t become an external cause of conflict to their romance for a long while.
+While Qianqian’s mother doesn’t like Han Shuo, her love for her daughter wins out against everything else time and time again.
+And while Han Shuo was duty-bound to destroy his wife’s city and home, he revises his plans so immediately after falling in love that it doesn’t become an external cause of conflict to their romance for a long while.

 As the story progresses, Qianqian and Han Shuo learn how to grow together as a couple, to trust, forgive, and overcome their individual shortcomings to become each other’s strengths.
 I love that they actually learn to communicate and come to not just love, but respect, each other, especially later on.

 It’s sweet to watch, if you can overlook certain unsavory choices and actions in the earlier episodes.